The Internet is a global network that connects computers all around the world. It consists of:

 Click any entry to see detailed information about that request and response.

-TCP/IP is the fundamental protocol suite of the Internet, consisting of two main parts:
+TCP/IP is the fundamental protocol suite of the Internet, and it helps to address these concerns.

 TCP (Transmission Control Protocol)